AadilGillani/aadilgillani.github.io/README.md

-## You have landed on my About Me page so let me tell you a little about me.
+## Hi there.

-Hey there, I am Aadil Gillani a Alumni of The Lahore Alma and I am going to apply in BScs in FAST University in this Summer Fall.Also when I’m not studying I debug MIUI System Apps (MIUI is a modified Android ROM) in order to remove bugs & optimize UI & UX , you can find on Telegram.
+Hey there, I am Aadil Gillani a Alumni of The Lahore Alma and I am going to apply in BScs in FAST University in this Fall.Currently I am a internee at ActiveMedia.
+Also I debug MIUI (MIUI is a modified Android ROM) system apps in my free time in order to remove bugs & optimize UI & UX , along with that I also write articles time to time on xiaomiui , you can find on Telegram.

 ## My Projects

 - Co-owner of [@xiaomiuimods](t.me/xiaomiuimods)